APPLICATION

 The operation occurs in a rotary tumbler whose length and diameter are calculated to accommodate the product flow.
 Baffles inside enhance the tumbling action.

 The coating relies on the dispersion of the liquid ingredients first, then on the mechanical friction caused by tumbling.
-Liquid and powder ingredients can be added separately.

 One option is to mix the finely ground powder into the syrup (cocoa, cinnamon) and carry out just one application.
 However, this ‘slurry’ must be constantly agitated until it is applied.